Pedrohf360/Pedrohf360/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Abas Online as a Software developer (visit us at
+- 🔭 I’m currently working at Daitan Group as a Software Developer (visit us at
-<a href="https://abas.online" target="_blank">Abas Online</a>);
+<a href="https://daitan.com" target="_blank">Daitan Group</a>);
-- ⚡ Using MEAN Stack, most of the time: MongoDB, Express.js, Angular 2+, Node.js;
+- ⚡ Using MEAN Stack, most of the time: MongoDB, Express.js, Angular 2+, Node.js.
+Furthermore, also studying relational databases as PostgreSQL and another front-end frameworks, such as ReactJS, beyond server-side technologies, which currently are focused in AWS;
-- 🎒 Gratuated at PUC Minas in Information Systems course (2020)
+- 🎒 Gratuated at PUC Minas in Information Systems course (2020).

 ### You can find me at: